Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

 - Simple audio
 - Segmented audio
 - Mixed text and audio
-- Text-only: announce that no audio rendering was produced and that text appears in the conversation; also render the text in the App
+- Text-only: render the text in the App as well as the conversation
 - No rendering
 - Tool error
 - Cancelled execution